SJTU-CGM/WebPhyloTree/README.md

 ### Tree Description

-The tree to be visualized should be described in the form of a JavaScript object (see [Specification of Tree Description](https://github.com/KelvinLu1024/WebTree/wiki/Specification-of-Tree-Description)), for example:
+The tree to be visualized should be described as a JavaScript object (see [Specification of Tree Description](https://github.com/KelvinLu1024/WebTree/wiki/Specification-of-Tree-Description)), for example:

 ```javascript
 var description = {